Hussainiwala National Martyrs Memorial: Martyrs Memorial

 The memorial was built in 1968 and is located 1 km from the border of India and Pakistan border, on the Indian side.
 After the Partition of India, the cremation spot became a part of Pakistan but on 17 January 1961, it was returned to India in exchange for 12 villages near the Sulemanki Headworks (Fazilka).
-This action of the government was due to the pressure of AISF the student organization of CPI.
-The activists of AISF and AIYF conducted mass gatherings and protests to return Hussainiwala.
 The part of remains of Old railway line connecting Ferozpur with Lahore is also preserved here.

 Annual mela

 Every year, on 23 March, the Shaheedi Mela is observed at the memorial.
 The day is also observed across the state of Punjab.